1 – Practice

 5 – Focus on the right milestones

-Many people have come up to me at the end of their first axe throwing league and said “I’m going to hit an 81 this season!”
+Many people have come up to me at the end of their first axe throwing league and said “I’m going to have a perfect match this season!”
 While that’s an admirable goal, when asked what they plan to do between now and then, they either respond with a blank stare or Vin Crescenzo’s signature #throwbetter.

 The key to setting milestones is to slowly increase the difficulty of each.
 This helps to demonstrate your progress and show key areas for growth.
 Our throwers with the fastest progressions have used some variation of the following: